JOB CREATION JUST AHEAD: BUILDING ADAPTABLE LOCAL LABOUR MARKETS

 In co-operation with the Swedish Public Employment Service, the Swedish Ministry of Employment, SALAR- Swedish Association of Local Authorities and Regions and WAPES - World Association of Public Employment Services

-Managing Transitions during the Life-Cycle: This session will look at how work organisation and pathways into work can be transformed to improve productivity and deliver better life chances for women and men.
-It will look at the importance of investment in family friendly workplaces (including good quality part-time work), while also looking at adult career guidance and support for people to transition into new careers later in the life-cycle (particularly those in precarious sectors or those facing redundancy).
-The importance of the local level in creating more effective local pathways between jobs and training for adults will be explored.
-The issue of how to manage successful transitions towards retirement will also be addressed.
+Managing Transitions during the Life-Cycle: This session looked at how work organisation and pathways into work can be transformed to improve productivity and deliver better life chances for women and men.
+It looked at the importance of investment in family friendly workplaces (including good quality part-time work), while also looking at adult career guidance and support for people to transition into new careers later in the life-cycle (particularly those in precarious sectors or those facing redundancy).
+The importance of the local level in creating more effective local pathways between jobs and training for adults was explored.
+The issue of how to manage successful transitions towards retirement was also addressed.

-14 interactive workshops will review experiences in the local implementation of the Youth Guarantee, measuring social impact; evidence based policies for tackling disadvantage, entrepreneurial education and youth entrepreneurship.
+14 interactive workshops reviewed experiences in the local implementation of the youth guarantee, measuring social impact; evidence based policies for tackling disadvantage, entrepreneurial education and youth entrepreneurship.

-Special focus: a series of pre and post-events will review the latest development in understanding:
+Special focus: a series of pre and post-events reviewed the latest development in understanding: